khqnn/machine-learning/README.md

 # machine-learning

+### Day 7:
+**Over-representation or under-representation**
+- Skewed image search results can be a good example of this harm.
+When searching images of professions with an equal or higher percentage of men than women, such as engineering, or CEO, watch for results that are more heavily skewed towards a given gender.

 ### Day 6:
 **Quality of Service**
 - Researchers found that several commercial gender classifiers had higher error rates around images of women with darker skin tones as opposed to images of men with lighter skin tones.